kalpitmantri/MedicalApplication/README.md

 ### For Testing (Postman)
 - Postman extension can be used for testing !
 - Supercharge your API workflow with Postman!
 Build, test, and document your APIs faster.
 - You can now fire up postman and then perform several operations on the REST API.

+   **See the documentation and request & response for all the APIs [HERE](https://documenter.getpostman.com/view/5575869/RWgtSwyq)**`

 ## How  it Works!!
 ### Available API Routes